adjspecies/work.adjectivespecies.com/sex-positivity-roundtable/index.md

 ## Purpose

-Lets sit down and talk about sex-positivity (and negativity!) within furry.
+Let's sit down and talk about sex-positivity (and negativity!) within furry.
 We have a complex relationship with sex, and it shows in the ways in which we speak and act.
 Are we really as sex-positive as we like to say we are?
-Are non-furries relaly so sex-negative?
+Are non-furries really so sex-negative?
 What even is sex-positivity, and how does that play into a fandom that many see as a safe place to explore sexually?

 ## Potential participants